 There must never be found among you anyone who sacrifices his son or daughter in the fire, anyone who practices divination, an omen reader, a soothsayer, a sorcerer, one who casts spells, one who conjures up spirits, a practitioner of the occult, or a necromancer.
 Whoever does these things is abhorrent to the Lord and because of these detestable things the Lord your God is about to drive them out from before you.
 You must be blameless before the Lord your God.
 Deuteronomy 18:10-13 NET

 They have also built places of worship in a place called Topheth in the Valley of Ben Hinnom so that they can sacrifice their sons and daughters by fire.
 That is something I never commanded them to do!
 Indeed, it never even entered my mind to command such a thing!
 (Jeremiah 7:31 NET)

-So, did the father butcher and burn his daughter, or did he consecrate his daughter, that loved to celebrate, to the Lord as a virgin and celibate Tabernacle Woman?
+So, did her father, Jephthah, a judge of Israel listed in the faith hall of fame of the Bible, butcher and burn his daughter, or did he consecrate his daughter, that loved to celebrate, to the Lord as a virgin and celibate Tabernacle Woman?
 What do you think?